 A native of San Antonio, Gabriel Quintero Velasquez received his BS in Architecture from the University of Texas at San Antonio and has a long career history in various architectural offices including Killis P. Almond, FAIA, Preservation Architect.
-Trained in activism by Albert A. Pena, Jr., Velasquez served as Director of the Inner City Advocates at the Mexican American Unity Council and is the Coordinator of the annual San Antonio Cesar E. Chavez March for Justice, and the Vice-President of the Cesar Chavez Legacy and Educational Foundation which annually awards grants to college-bound students from underserved populations.
+Trained in activism by Albert A. Pena, Jr., Velasquez served as Director of the Inner City Advocates at the Mexican American Unity Council and was the first march event coordinator of the San Antonio Cesar E. Chavez March for Justice, serving for over 20 years.
 He is recognized bi-nationally as an immigration rights activist and served as a delegate to the United Mexican States – Primer Parlamento De Lideres Mexicanos Que Viven En El Extranjero.
 Velasquez trained as a capacity builder for the Annie E. Casey Foundation Initiative – Making Connections San Antonio.
 Nominated by the San Antonio Museum of Art’s Education Committee, Velasquez was awarded the City of San Antonio Diez y Seis de Septiembre Commission Award for Leadership in the Cultural Arts.
 He is a founding member of Luminaria San Antonio and founded “Una Noche de La Gloria – Contemporary Art in the Cultural Zone”.
-Velasquez served on City’s Cultural Arts Board, the Higher Education Authority, and currently serves on the Board of Adjustment, the Housing Commission, and the Westside Creeks Restoration Oversight Committee (San Antonio River Authority) charged with community oversight of the 14-mile ecosystem restoration of the Alazan, Apache, Martinez, and San Pedro Creeks.
+Velasquez served on City’s Cultural Arts Board, the Higher Education Authority, the Board of Adjustment, San Antonio Housing Commission, and currently serves on the City of San Antonio Historic Design and Review Commission and the Westside Creeks Restoration Oversight Committee (San Antonio River Authority) charged with community oversight of the 14-mile ecosystem restoration of the Alazan, Apache, Martinez, and San Pedro Creeks.
+As of 2021 Gabriel Quintero Velasquez is the Texas Regional Representative on the UnidosUS Affiliate Council.

-Jonathan J. Ortiz was raised in the 78207 zip code and attended Brewer Elementary, Tafolla Middle School, and graduated from Lanier High School in 2010.
+Jonathan J. Ortiz was raised in the 78207 zip code and attended Brewer Elementary, Tafolla Middle School, and graduated from Lanier High School.
 The youngest of four children of a hard working single mom, he joined the Avenida in September 2015 and is our youngest employee.
 While at Lanier Jonathan was in the Advertising Design program where he participated in the Skills USA competition, winning first place in poster design.
-Out of High School he went off to college and achieved a BFA in Advertising, making him the first in his family to hold a college degree.
+Out of High School he went off to college, making him the first in his family to hold a college degree.
 During his time in school Jonathan did internships at Street Talk Magazine, The Current, and The Social Being a full service digital marketing agency(where he obtained employment out of college).
-Currently Jonathan is Executive Assistant / Digital Services Manager at Avenida Guadalupe Association providing leadership for media communications, digital marketing and community organizing.
+Currently Jonathan is Marketing Director/Community Builder at Avenida Guadalupe Association providing leadership for media communications, digital marketing and community organizing.

 Born and raised in the Westside, Rosa Ramirez attended Carvajal Elementary and Rhodes Middle School before relocating to central San Antonio where she attended Wheatley High School.
 She received various scholarships and grants that enabled her to attend University of Incarnate Word.
 Currently she is 18 hours from her Bachelors of Arts in Administration and Management.
 Ramirez has held various management positions at AT&T and provided leadership for organizations within the company.
 Most recently, she has served as a Worker’s Compensation Consultant for various companies in San Antonio.
 Currently, Ramirez is an active member of St. Cecilia’s Catholic Church, a volunteer of Christian Doctrine Education, a member of The Rite of Christian Initiation of Adults (RCIA), and Women of Faith.
 As Operations Manager for the Avenida Guadalupe Association, Ramirez facilitates Human Resources for 21 employees which includes Avenida Guadalupe Development, Inc. and Avenida Guadalupe Zarzamora Senior Homes, Inc.